Emptypng/r6s-external-example/README.md

-# R6S-External
+# r6s-external-example
-External public source have fun
+External source for rainbow six siege, should be used as learning material.
+The cheat itself is 100% detected.